 Dogs are very trainable, and most love to learn new commands – especially when there are treats involved.
-“Sit, Stay, Stop, Fetch” and “High five!” are some of the most popular commands owners start teaching their dogs, but what are the top commands every dog should know?
-I like to start out the dogs I train with the commands that will keep them safe.
-Then we move onto other commands they’ll need to know to move onto advanced training.
-Different trainers teach different things, but these are the commands I like to see a dog learn first.
+Sit, stay, fetch, and high five are some of the most common beginner commands, but I like to start out the dogs I train with the commands that will keep them safe.
+Different trainers teach different things, but these are the commands I like to see a dog learn first:

 - Leave it